davidshq/mostly-wrong-history-search-engines/README.md

 > An attempt to create a friendly, fairly comprehensive, history of search engines with a slight emphasis on web search.

+## Contributions Welcome
+Contributions are appreciated.
+Please submit a pull request or open an issue.

 ## 1990-1999

 * 1992 - **Tim Berners-Lee** found the [**The WWW Virtual Library** \(VLib\)](http://vlib.org/), an early web directory.